fferrin/free-medium/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas for improving the FreeMedium extension or encounter any issues, feel free to [open an issue](https://github.com/fferrin/free-medium/issues) or submit a pull request.

+It appears that Google only approves extensions that request minimal permissions.
+Since this extension is designed for reading Medium posts, I initially restricted its usage to *.medium.com pages.
+However, Google rejected the extension from the Chrome Web Store because they don't allow extension to bypass paywalls.
+Because of that, I released the code so you can see what the extension is doing and, because of that, I'm not restricted to add as many aliases as I want. **If you would like to add other Medium aliases**, please create an [issue](https://github.com/fferrin/free-medium/issues) with the alias(es) you want me to include.

 ## License